Life isn’t about finding yourself.

 I believe in showing up and being real.
 Real about who we are, where we’ve been, and where we want to go.
 I enter each helping relationship with one primary commitment in mind: to help you create the life you desire.
 To help you define what success means to you and then, together, formulate a plan that will allow you to achieve that success.
 In short, I believe in the relentless pursuit of your dreams.

-Diana Brummer, Registered Clinical Social Worker Intern.
+Diana Brummer, Licensed Clinical Social Worker.
 I am a therapist practicing in St. Johns, Florida, and online via a HIPPA compliant video chat platform (like Skype).
-With graduate and undergraduate degrees from Florida State University, I have twenty years’ experience in the fields of mental and behavioral health.
+With graduate and undergraduate degrees from Florida State University, I have over twenty years’ experience in the fields of mental and behavioral health.

 In addition to my blog, I’m an avid social science writer and contributor.
 I serve as a writing coach, mentoring professionals, students, and others who wish to bring their creative projects to life.
 A practitioner and proponent of journal therapy, I often rely on writing as a means to process emotions and help my clients move through creative blocks.

 I love getting people thinking about the ways they’ve been thinking.
 I give talks, teach psychoeducational groups, and lead discussions on the topics of mental and emotional health, relationships, parenting, productivity, and creativity.
 I value good coffee and deep conversations about the things that set our souls on fire.